bitterjug/elm-wpc/readme.markdown

 - [ ] Tidy up all the update logic using [Return](http://package.elm-lang.org/packages/Fresheyeball/elm-return/6.0.3/Return)

-- [ ] Clicking on an open card should maybe close it -- return to the list view?

 - [ ]  We're not using the WP API native paging, so we don't actually care how many pages there are.
 Instead we're taking page-sized chunks earlier than a